-The 2014 Chelsea Flower Show runs from 20th to 24th May, and over these five days will likely see upwards of 150,000 visitors.
+The Chelsea Flower Show runs over five days during spring, and there is likely to be upwards of 150,000 visitors.
 So what makes this event so special?
-Read on for an induction into the rarified world of the RHS Chelsea Flower Show…
+Read on for an induction into the fascinating world of the RHS Chelsea Flower Show!

 History of the Chelsea Flower Show